William Stark (loyalist): Death

+Stark did not die from injuries he received in falling from his horse on Long Island, New York, during the Battle of Long Island.
 Stark's death has been incorrectly stated and perpetuated for some strange reason.
 Major Stark's Corps was raised starting in September 1776 and by May of 1777 consisted of 4 companies, 11 officers and 250 rank and file for his New Hampshire Volunteers.
 His regiment was disbanded by October of 1778 and he was put on the Second Officer list.
 He was on Half Pay when he died May 18, 1782 according to his son Lt.
 John Stark in his claim for compensation as heir of William's property which was confiscated by the New Hampshire assembly in April of 1778.

-This can be verified in Audit Office 13/52, 496-544.
+This can be verified from the United Kingdom Archives at Kew, Audit Office 13/52, 496-544.

 See also American Migrations, 1765-1799.
 The lives, times and families of colonial Americans who remained loyal to the British Crown before, during and after the Revolutionary War, as related in their own words and through their correspondence.
 Jan.
 4 2011, by Peter Wilson Coldham.